 The BLET’s Illinois State Legislative Board is currently accepting applications for its Don Little Memorial Scholarship Fund, which was established in 2013.

-Two $1,000 scholarships will be awarded to applicants whose parent or guardian is a BLET member in good standing with a BLET Local Division chartered within the State of Illinois.
+Up to three $1,000 scholarships will be awarded to applicants whose parent or guardian is a BLET member in good standing with a BLET Division represented by the Illinois State Legislative Board (IL SLB).
 Applicants must be 26 years of age or younger.

-In 2013, The ISLB executive board helped make Brother Little’s dream a reality.
+In 2013, The IL SLB executive board helped make Brother Little’s dream a reality.

-Scholarship applications and all accompanying documents must be received by May 1, 2021.
-Specific eligibility requirements, detailed instructions and application forms are available for download from the BLET National Division website (PDF), https://www.ble-t.org/pr/pdf/Illinois_SLB_Scholarship_2021.pdf.
+Scholarship applications and all accompanying documents must be received by May 1, 2023.
+Specific eligibility requirements, detailed instructions and application forms are available for download from the BLET National Division website. https://ble-t.org/wp-content/uploads/2023/01/2023_Illinois_SLB_Scholarship.pdf.

 • • •